RTH-tools/crispron-BE/README.md

 CRISPRonBE is released under the Business Source License (BSL).
 It grants you the right to copy, modify, create derivative works, redistribute, and make non-production use of it.
-For production uses, including academic use, please consult the Additional Use clause in the version of the BSL license provided with the software or contact software@rth.dk for advice.
+For production uses please consult the Additional Use clause in the version of the BSL license provided with the software or contact software@rth.dk for advice.
 Each dated version of the license turns into the more permissive Apache License v2.0 after four